Everything You Need To Know About Hidradenitis Suppurativa

 Does hidradenitis suppurativa shorten your life?

-According to one study, hidradenitis suppurativa is frequently related to both spondyloarthritis and metabolic changes, which raise the risk of cardiovascular disease and shorten life expectancy (7).
+According to one study, hidradenitis suppurativa is frequently related to both spondyloarthritisi XA group of diseases characterized by inflammation, pain, and stiffness in the spine and joints of the arms and legs. and metabolic changes, which raise the risk of cardiovascular disease and shorten life expectancy (7).

 Can you give blood if you have hidradenitis suppurativa?